HackYourFuture/explore/README.md

 Welcome to the wonderful world of web development!
 In this module you will learn the basic building blocks of the web: HTML, CSS and JS.
 HTML gives us the power to add text, images and videos to a page.
 CSS gives us the power to organize these parts and make it look nice.
 JS gives us the power to perform logical operations to react to what the user is doing.

+Think of it like this: if a webpage were a person, the HTML would be the skeleton and CSS the skin and clothing and the JS the brain!

-This module will handle the basics of what is called `frontend` (as opposed to `backend` which we will handle in the HackYourFuture curriculum).
+This module will handle the very basics of what is called `frontend` (as opposed to `backend` which we will handle in the HackYourFuture curriculum).
 What is frontend?
 It's another word for the presentational part of a piece of software.
 In terms of web development we're talking about "what you see" when you go to any website.

-Think of it like this: if a webpage were a person, the HTML would be the skeleton and CSS the skin and clothing and the JS the brain!

 ### Learning Goals